watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    content-web/
    ```

+9. Set your username and email, which git uses for commits.

+    ```bash
+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"
+    ```

-9. Using the Cloud Shell, initialize a new git repository:
+10. Using the Cloud Shell, initialize a new git repository:

     ```bash
     git init